Epinephelus marginatus: Reproduction

-E. marginatus is a protogynous hermaphrodite, meaning that all fish begin adult life as females but as they grow larger and older they develop into males.
-They attain sexual maturity at quite a late age, females begin to breed when they are around five years of age, and then between their ninth and sixteenth years they change into males, most commonly at age 12.
+E. marginatus is a protogynous hermaphrodite, meaning that all fish begin adult life as females, but as they grow larger and older, they develop into males.
+They attain sexual maturity at quite a late age; females begin to breed when they are around five years of age, and then between their 9th and 16th years, they change into males, most commonly at age 12.
 The fish start to transform into males at a length of 65 cm, although most change sex when they are between 80 and 90 cm in total length.
-In some populations the presence of large female fish suggests that not all females change sex.
-During the breeding season small clusters of a few tens of individuals form at specific spawning sites, an exception to their normally solitary existence.
-Known sites where E. marginatus traditionally gather to spawn include the Medes Islands Marine Reserve in Spain, off Lampedusa in Italy and Port-Cros National Park in France, all in the Mediterranean; fishermen in Brazil suspect there are aggregations off the coast of Santa Catarina but so far none has been definitely found.
-In the Mediterranean spawning lasts from June to September, mating is polygynous and the spawning clusters normally have seven females to each male.
-Off Brazil E. marginatus reproduces in the early summer, between November and December.
+In some populations, the presence of large female fish suggests that not all females change sex.

+During the breeding season, small clusters of a few tens of individuals form at specific spawning sites, an exception to their normally solitary existence.
+Known sites where E. marginatus traditionally gathers to spawn include the Medes Islands Marine Reserve in Spain, off Lampedusa in Italy, and Port-Cros National Park in France, all in the Mediterranean; fishermen in Brazil suspect aggregations occur off the coast of Santa Catarina, but so far, none has been found.
+In the Mediterranean, spawning lasts from June to September, mating is polygynous, and the spawning clusters normally have seven females to each male.
+Off Brazil, E. marginatus reproduces in the early summer, between November and December.
 While spawning, the dominant males set up territories and aggressively defend them from neighbouring males and smaller females.
 They are reported to live for up to 50 years.